pilrhealth/documentation/src/content/pages/api.md

 ### Obtain Access Token

-Obtain an access token for a given API consumer, given an activation key defined in PiLR.
+To obtain an access token for a given API consumer, given an activation key defined in PiLR.

 ````